Firefly55lm/library_public/README.md

-# RANDOM STUFF AND EXERCISES
+# RANDOM STUFF AND EXERCISES ON R

 You are free to use what you want